(You have options in perusing this page: see my Power Browsing advice.)

 Part of the joy of my inventory system is that it gives each piece of equipment a unique short identifier.

 For PCs, I also assign a unique short "nick-name".
+I always start it with a letter, and only use lowercase letters and digits.

 Probably a good idea in general but especially important if you will be using the eSet anti-malware package: Even before you install your anti-malware software, change your computer's "name".
-(Other than that, I would do as little as possible before having your anti-malware in place!)
+(I use my nickname for the computer, and include the inventory code in the description field of the computer's internal documentation.)

 You want to do the rename before you install the software because if you do, the license you are using will be registered in your web account with them will be assigned to a name that means something to you.

-The dialog for renaming your computer is getting hard to find. (some time ago, and in Oct 20, Windows 10, I went into settings, searched.
+(Some time ago, and in Oct 20, Windows 10, I went into settings, searched.
 Knowing the right dialog used to share the "rename workgroup" task, I went into settings, used its search for "change workgroup name", and gave me a link to open the right dialog... which after the recent major update, 3 Feb 20, gave me the old "Systems Properties" dialog.
 By all means fill in "description", too, but that's not what we need for eSet.
 After you do "description", use the "To rename this computer or..." button.
 (Oct 20, Win 10, the "new" Settings app offered "Rename computer" on the "System- About" page, too.)

 Going back to inventorying your equipment- Having these IDs is very useful.
 (If you are confident that there's nothing you want to know about why and how to keep track of your equipment inventory, you can skip to the next section.)